DavidRisch/kicker/CONTRIBUTING.md

 Git commits must start with a capital letter and should describe the content of the commit.
 [Helpful guide](https://chris.beams.io/posts/git-commit/)

 File names should consist only of lower case letters and underscores.

+# Directory structure

+- _api_: js files for backend post requests, returns json
+- _css_: all css files
+- _html_: all html files, mostly for use in _pages/_
+- _js_: js files for use in the client browser
+- _page_: js files generating html on get requests
+- _src_: js files for importing in other javascript files